 Plug In to OPC News

 The Office of People’s Counsel offers short educational webinars on topics that impact you.
-Each live webinar is between 15-30 minutes long and is hosted by our director of consumer assistance and an expert on the presented topic.
+Each live webinar is between 15-30 minutes long and is hosted by our Director of Consumer Assistance and an expert on the presented topic.
 These short sessions give you the chance to learn new things and to ask questions that you have on your mind.
-Check out our fall series and keep checking back for new posted content.
-You can also sign up for OPC’s newsletter to be alerted on new topic areas.
+Check out our summer series and keep checking back for new posted content You can also sign up for OPC’s newsletter to be alerted on new topic areas.
 If you have an idea on something you think OPC should do a short webinar on, send an email to opc@maryland.gov.
+Sign up for one or all of our summer series live webinars.

 Sign up here